rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-lets-deploy.md

     --Add Image--

-3. Open the deploy/values.yaml in the editor and update the `application.deployment.env.REVIEW_API` value with the URL you copied above.
+3. Open the value file `deploy/values.yaml` in the editor and update the `application.deployment.env.REVIEW_API` value with the URL you copied above.

     --Add Image--